 Although the sale of our videoconferencing services business to VidCon will result in a taxable gain to the Company, our available federal income tax net operating and net capital loss carry forwards, as currently reflected on the company's consolidated federal income tax returns, are in excess of the estimated amount of the gain.
-However, for purposes of computing our Alternative Minimum Tax liability, Internal Revenue Code Section 56(d) does not permit a corporation's net operating loss carryforwards to offset more than 90% of the corporation's alternative taxable income.
-Due to this limitation and depending upon the operating results during the remaining quarters of our fiscal year ending July 31, 2003, we may incur Alternative Minimum Tax, which, in general, will result in an effective tax rate of approximately two percent.
+However, depending upon the operating results during the remaining quarters of our fiscal year ending July 31, 2003, we may incur Alternative Minimum Tax, which, in general, will result in an effective tax rate of approximately two percent.
 The availability and amount of tax loss carry forwards are subject to audit and adjustment by the Internal Revenue Service.
 In the event that the Internal Revenue Service adjusts the loss carry forwards, our company may incur a tax liability.